kumagai-group/pydefect/docs_rst/tutorial.rst

 :code:`Vise` parses the :code:`prior_info.yaml`
 and determines the k-point density in :code:`KPOINTS` and spin polarization via :code:`ISPIN` tag in :code:`INCAR`.
+If the retrieved values are obviously incorrect, the user may change the values by hand.

-Note that O\ :sub:`2`, H\ :sub:`2`, N\ :sub:`2`, NH\ :sub:`3`, and NO\ :sub:`2` molecules
+O\ :sub:`2`, H\ :sub:`2`, N\ :sub:`2`, NH\ :sub:`3`, and NO\ :sub:`2` molecules
-are not retrieved from MP but created by :code:`pydefect` since these molecules have been calculated as solids in MP, which could be inadequate for competing phases for the defect calculations.
+are not retrieved from the MPD but created by :code:`pydefect` itself, since these compositions have been calculated as solids in the MPD, which could be inadequate for competing phases for the defect calculations.

-We then generate :code:`INCAR`, :code:`POTCAR`, :code:`KPOINTS`
+We then generate :code:`INCAR`, :code:`POTCAR`, :code:`KPOINTS` files for these.
-files for competing solids and molecules.
 We need to use the **common cutoff energy**, :code:`ENCUT`, for comparing the total energies, which is increased to 1.3 times of **max** :code:`ENMAX` between the constituent POTCARs.
 In case of MgAl2O4, :code:`ENMAX` of Mg, Al, and O are 200.0, 240.3 and 400.0 eV,
 so we need to set :code:`ENCUT = 520.0`, using the :code:`vise`.
-This is also written in the INCAR file in unitcell/structure_opt directory.

 ::

     for i in *_*/;do cd $i; vise vs -uis ENCUT 520.0 -x pbesol ; cd ../;done

-The target material, namely MgAl2O4 in this example, has already been calculated, so we do not have to iterate the same calculations;
+The target material, namely MgAl2O4 in this example, has already been calculated in the same condition, so we do not have to iterate the same calculation;
-instead make a symbolic link by :code:`ln -s ../unitcell/structure_opt MgAl2O4` and remove :code:`MgAl2O4_mp-3536/`.
+instead make a symbolic link by :code:`ln -s ../unitcell/structure_opt MgAl2O4` and remove the :code:`MgAl2O4_mp-3536/` directory.
-However, if we calculate it with different :code:`ENMAX` to be consistent with larger :code:`ENMAX` of dopant atoms, we need to calculate it again.
+However, we need to calculate it, when we adopt different :code:`ENMAX` to keep consistency with larger :code:`ENMAX` for dopant atoms.

-Note also that, if competing phases are gases, we need to change :code:`ISIF` to 2 so as not to relax the lattice constants (see `[vasp manual] <https://cms.mpi.univie.ac.at/wiki/index.php/ISIF>`_), and :code:`KPOINTS` to the Gamma point sampling.
+Note also that, if competing phases are gases, we need to change :code:`ISIF` to 2 so as not to relax the lattice constants (see `[vasp manual] <https://cms.mpi.univie.ac.at/wiki/index.php/ISIF>`_), and :code:`KPOINTS` to the Gamma-point-only sampling.
 This is, however, automatically tuned with :code:`vise` via :code:`prior_info.yaml`.

-After finishing the vasp calculations, we can generate the composition_energies.yaml file including the total energies per formula with :code:`make_composition_energies` (= :code:`mce`) sub-command.
+After finishing the vasp calculations, we can generate the :code:`composition_energies.yaml` file, which collects the total energies per calculated formula using the :code:`make_composition_energies` (= :code:`mce`) sub-command.

 ::

     pydefect_vasp mce -d *_*/

 When renaming the :code:`vasprun.xml` and :code:`OUTCAR` files to e.g.,
-:code:`vasprun-finish.xml` and :code:`OUTCAR-finish`,
+:code:`vasprun-finish.xml` and :code:`OUTCAR-finish` during the calculations,
-one needs to write the following in the :code:`vise.yaml` file:
+one needs to write the following lines in the :code:`vise.yaml` file:

 ::